douglasgreen/outlines/computing/computer_science/computer_science.md

 Several emerging trends are shaping the future of HCI:

 Voice User Interfaces (VUIs) and Conversational UIs: With the rise of virtual assistants like Siri and Alexa, voice and conversational interfaces are becoming more prevalent.
 Gesture-Based Interfaces: Technologies like VR and AR are pushing the boundaries of gesture and motion recognition, creating more immersive and intuitive ways to interact with digital environments.
 Artificial Intelligence and Machine Learning: These technologies are enabling more personalized and adaptive user experiences, where systems can learn from and predict user preferences and behaviors.
 Augmented Reality (AR) and Virtual Reality (VR): These immersive technologies are creating new paradigms for interaction, allowing users to engage with digital content in more natural and intuitive ways.
-Accessibility and Inclusive Design: There\'s a growing emphasis on designing interfaces that are accessible to all users, including those with disabilities, ensuring equitable access to technology.
+Accessibility and Inclusive Design: There's a growing emphasis on designing interfaces that are accessible to all users, including those with disabilities, ensuring equitable access to technology.

 HCI, by bridging the gap between users and computers, plays a vital role in the evolution of technology.
 As technology continues to advance, HCI will continue to be an essential field, ensuring that new technologies are user-friendly, accessible, and efficient.